Bergbok/Spicetify-Creations/CustomApps/playlist-tags/README.md

 ## Planned Updates

+- [ ] Renaming tags
+- [ ] Improved "All Tags" page
+- [ ] Improved tag suggestions
+- [ ] Improved "All Tagged Playlists" page
+- [ ] No assigned cover images first sorting option
+- [ ] "Add year tag to playlists containg year in description" option
+- [ ] "Add unplayable tag to playlists without playable tracks" option
 - [ ] "Add artist name tag to playlists containing only one artist" option
-- [ ] "Add year tag to playlists containg year in description" option
-- [ ] Improved "All Tagged Playlists" page
-- [ ] Improved "All Tags" page
-- [ ] Renaming tags

 If you have any feature requests/bug reports feel free to [open a issue](https://github.com/Bergbok/Spicetify-Creations/issues/new/choose)!